 First, Find Where the Sound is Coming From

-The outdoor unit also houses the relay switch, an important component for controlling the voltage that enters the system.
+The outdoor unit also houses the relay switch, an important component for stabilizing the voltage that enters the system.
 When this part makes a sound, it might have failed and will need to be replaced.

-There’s always a chance that a screw has come loose or a piece of debris has gotten trapped somewhere inside the system.
-This can happen to both the indoor and outdoor unit, and will make a variety of noises depending on where the object is lodged.
+There’s always a chance that a screw has shaken loose or a piece of debris has gotten trapped somewhere inside the system.
+This can happen to both the indoor and outdoor unit, and will produce a variety of noises depending on where the object is lodged.
 If this is the source of the annoying sound, you shouldn’t hear it for very long after the AC shuts off.
 To make noise in the first place, it’d need to be close enough to something that could cause it to rattle against the unit housing.

 These Noises Are Most Often Because of an Electrical Problem